Superalgos Systematic Trading helps you develop, test, deploy, and, if so you wish, automate comprehensive trading systems.

 The systematic approach to trading crypto assets is particularly well suited for automation.
 The platform implements the Superalgos Trading Protocol standardizing how strategies are built by providing a framework that guides you throughout the process.

 We believe trading automation offers significant competitive advantages and that manual trading will sooner or later become obsolete.
 That said, it's important to clarify that automated trading is optional.
 Superalgos Systematic Trading will be an essential companion either way.

-The Superalgos Suite features a robust backtesting and trading engine that renders a graphic simulation of each trade directly over the charts.
+The Superalgos Platform features a robust backtesting and trading engine that renders a graphic simulation of each trade directly over the charts.
 Simulations are an integral part of the paradigm on which you build strategies, as they allow to see exactly what strategies do.